Lion's Mane mushroom growing on a tree against a background of a leafy sunlit forest floor

 • Antioxidants - chemicals that can protect cells and DNA from the oxidative damage that accumulates from unstable molecules called “free radicals”.
 Over time, free radicals play a role in things like heart disease, cancer and cognitive decline.
 Antioxidants may help off-set those effects.

-Is Lion’s Mane at all dangerous?
+Is Lion’s Mane dangerous?

 Short answer: Not for the vast majority of people.
 Watch out for individual allergies and sensitivities, but these are pretty rare.